jainVish/LendingClubCaseStudy/README.md

 ## General Info
 *  Lending Club Case Study: We have lending loan data of consumer finance company which are providing various type of loan to urban customers.
 When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
 	* If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company.
-	* If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company.
+	* If the applicant is not likely to repay the loan, i.e. client is likely to default, then approving the loan may lead to a financial loss for the company.
 * The data given contains the information about past loan applicants and whether they ‘defaulted’ or not.
 The aim is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc.

 ## Technologies Used